Dr. Livesey

 Dr. David Livesey (/ˈlɪvsi/) is a fictional character from the 1883 novel Treasure Island by Robert Louis Stevenson.
-As well as doctor, he is a magistrate, an important man in the rural society of southwest England, where the story opens; his social position is marked by his always wearing a white wig—even in the harsh conditions of the island on which the adventure takes place.
+As well as doctor, he is a magistrate, an important man in the rural society of southwest England, where the story opens; his social position is marked by his wearing a white wig—even in the harsh conditions of the island on which the adventure takes place.

 Some years previously, he had fought in the Battle of Fontenoy (1745), and was wounded in action during the battle.

 The doctor first appears in the book when he comes to the "Admiral Benbow" to care for Jim Hawkins' ailing father, demonstrating courage and strength of character as he resists the attempts of pirate Billy Bones to bully him.
 On Bones' subsequent death and the discovery of the treasure map, Dr. Livesey throws in his lot with Squire Trelawney's plans to recover Captain J. Flint's famous hoard.
-The cooler headed of the two, Dr. Livesey suggests discretion in recruiting a crew for the expedition, urging Trelawney to keep the purpose of the Hispaniolas voyage secret.
+The more sensible of the two, Dr. Livesey suggests discretion in recruiting a crew for the expedition, urging Trelawney to keep the purpose of the Hispaniolas voyage secret in case they get found out by pirate spies.

 When Hawkins (now serving as cabin boy) discovers the pirates' plot, it is the doctor he seeks out to make his report.
 Livesey keeps his head in the crisis and lets none of the crew see that he has just been given dreadful news.
 Thanks to his cool temperament, he, Captain Alexander Smollett, and the squire are able to plan their escape with the few men they can trust.
 The doctor himself narrates their subsequent flight from the ship and the establishing of their campStevenson, Chapter 18: Narrative Continued by the Doctor: End of the First Day's Fighting in the old stockade on the island.